 The district meets annually to review security procedures.
 The Rutherford Police Department is an extensive resource for the school.
-While all plans cannot be posted, caregivers should know that students practice shelter in place, evacuations and fire drills during the year.
-We are mindful of the age of the students and keep our discussions age-appropriate.
+While all plans cannot be posted, parents should know that students practice shelter in place, evacuations and fire drills during the year.
+We are mindful of the age of the students and keep our discussions age appropriate.
 Students practice exiting the building if the fire alarm sounds once a month and a security drill once a month.
-Caregivers will be notified when a security drill is held.
 The school has a Crisis Team and reviews procedures with the staff annually.
-The RPD visits the schools often to check on security and to get to know our students.
-If the school does need to evacuate for any number of reasons, the superintendent would send out information via the Blackboard Connect System.
-Caregivers should not come to the school or call as this will take resources away from the students and staff.
+The RPD visits the schools often to check on security and get to know our students.
+If the school does need to evacuate for any number of reasons, the superintendent would send out information via the Connect 5 system.
+Parents should not come to the school or call, as this will take resources away from the students and staff.